 Still ready to move forward after a reality check?
 Start by creating irresistible spaces for your ideal buyer.
 Even though our kids are both in college, I knew our current property would most likely appeal to a young family.

-Former teen hangout spaces in our home were staged with elementary-aged games and toys.
-Our family room was scrubbed of all traces of sleepovers and pizza parties, and freshened with neutral paint and a sign that read “Family Gathers Here”.
+We staged teen hangout spaces in our home with elementary-aged games and toys.
+Next we scrubbed of all traces of sleepovers and pizza parties, and freshened with neutral paint and a sign that read “Family Gathers Here”.
 The idea must have held some appeal, as we received and accepted an offer in under a week.

 Not so Fast

-Feeling overwhelmed and deflated by all this information?
-Maybe you’re not ready just yet, and that’s ok.
-Give yourself some time to get use to the changes of your empty nest and revisit the topic of downsizing at a later date.
+If you’re feeling overwhelmed and deflated by the thought of downsizing, maybe you’re not ready just yet, and that’s ok.
+Give yourself some time to get use to the changes of your empty nest and focus on filling the home you are living in with love.
 Let me know your thoughts, either way.
 Remember, we’re in this together.